Advice for Those Looking to Move and Live Overseas in Turkey

 I hope you enjoyed this article: Advice for Those Looking to Move and Live Overseas in Turkey.
 For additional information on moving overseas, please contact us HERE.

-Here are a few articles I know you will really enjoy!: The Ultimate Guide to Going Offshore, Top Residency and Visa Options: Belize vs. Panama, and The Good, the Bad, and The Ugly of Living in Ukraine.
+Here are a few articles I know you will really enjoy!:, Top Residency and Visa Options: Belize vs. Panama, and The Good, the Bad, and The Ugly of Living in Ukraine.

 Leonard Durso is an American expatriate who currently resides in Izmir, Turkey.
 He is the author of Istanbul Days, Istanbul Nights – a modern take on Shakespeare’s Romeo & Juliet.
 For more information, visit www.leonarddurso.com.